Become An Insurance Claims Adjuster With Our Adjuster Training Courses

 Recommended Insurance Adjuster Training Courses

 Adjuster licensing is regulated at the state level and, as such, each state government establishes its own adjuster licensing requirements and examination procedures.
 Requirements for adjuster licensing for each state will be provided on the individual state pages linked below.
 To find the right adjuster licensing course for you, simply select your resident state below:

 Claims Adjuster Licensing - State Rules And Recommendations -

-Conversely, you may search under "Licensing" in the search box thereafter for "Insurance - Adjusters" for your Insurance Adjuster training courses.
+An alternative way to find Adjuster training courses is to search under "Licensing" in the search box thereafter for "Insurance - Adjusters" to find additional Insurance Adjuster training courses.
 For state specifics on Life & Health or Property Casualty pre-licensing courses, licensing info, or exam prep materials, go to Life And Health Insurance License or P&C Licensing respectively.
 If you would like additional training for handling claims, check out the Associate In Claims Designation.
 Good luck passing your Claims Adjuster licensing exam!

 Find Seminars, Webinars, And Online Training In Your Area

 Insurance claims adjusters are insurance professionals that handle property, damages, or personal injury claims.
 Their primary responsibilities include examining claims, negotiating settlements, and approving or rejecting claimant payments.

 Part of the claims adjuster's responsibility is also to interview law enforcement personnel, medical professionals, witnesses, lawyers, and claimants for the purposes of compiling accident and injury-related information.
 The information obtained is used to compile a report and to determine how much the settlement amount a claimant is entitled to, if any.

 In order to become a claims adjuster, candidates should have at least a high school diploma or a GED.
 Many employers will give preference to applicants with college degrees in the areas of insurance, business, and finance.